 - Algorithms and machine learning

 A minor is a specialist area that represents a concentration in a broad-based degree programme.
 By taking a set of specialist courses you would be eligible to apply for this minor and this would appear on your transcript.
 This would not appear on your degree certificate.
 The current Computer Engineering course options required for a minor are: COSC 264, COSC 364, COSC 418, ENEL 320, ENEL 400 *, ENEL 422

 Workshop and practical work requirements

 Completing 800 hours of practical work is a degree requirement for the BE(Hons).
-Electrical and Electronic Engineering students must also complete ENEL 199 and ENEL 198 before being admitted to the First Professional Year.
+Computer Engineering students must also complete ENEL 199 Basic Workshop Course and ENEL 198 Electrical Workshop Course within the First Professional Year.